thejoshwolfe/board-gamer-2d/README.md

 The intention is that users will upload their own ideas for games, and try them out with this project, eventually perhaps realizing their ideas in the real world through the use of a print shop or whatever.

-Some styles of games are outside the scope of this project, such as Mousetrap or Hungry Hungry Hippos, which rely on a 3d physics.
+Some styles of games are outside the scope of this project, such as Mousetrap or Hungry Hungry Hippos, which rely on 3d physics.

 Board Gamer 2d is not trying to compete with board game companies by providing a free alternative to buying the real game.
 Rather, this enables board game creators to prototype ideas before spending money to see their ideas realized with physical objects.